awsdocs/aws-opsworks-user-guide/doc_source/security-settingsshkey.md

 Connecting to Linux\-based instances by using SSH in a PuTTY terminal requires additional steps\.
 For more information, see [Connecting to Your Linux Instance from Windows Using PuTTY](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/putty.html) and [Troubleshooting Connecting to Your Instance](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/TroubleshootingInstancesConnecting.html) in the AWS documentation\.

-The following describes how an IAM user with self\-management enabled can specify their public key\.
+The following describes how a user with self\-management enabled can specify their public key\.

 **To specify your SSH public key**